backgammonproject/td-gammon/README.md

 ---
 ### <a name="evaluate"></a>Evaluate Agent(s)
-To evaluate an already trained models, you have to options: evaluate models to play against each other or evaluate one model against `gnubg`.
+To evaluate an already trained models, you have to options: evaluate models to play against each other or evaluate one model against a basic agent.
 Run `python /path/to/main.py evaluate --help` for a list of parameters available for evaluation.